| (ARA) - The lights go down. A glow appears on the screen, followed by the

 downside is that projectors require a totally darkened room or the image may

+appear washed out.
 The other self-contained televisions, on the other hand, will tolerate some

 ambient light, but take up a lot of extra space.
 Some of the bigger rear projection